Environmental Health & Safety Implementation of the Chemical Hygiene Plan

 Implementation of the Chemical Hygiene Plan

-- In order to meet the requirements of the Laboratory Safety Standard, a Chemical Hygiene Plan must be written for each Washington State University laboratory.
+- In order to meet the requirements of the Laboratory Safety Standard, a written Chemical Hygiene Plan (CHP) must be developed and implemented for each Washington State University laboratory.
 The Chemical Hygiene Plan must contain:

 - a. standard operating procedures (SOPs) for use of hazardous chemicals;

 - c. descriptions of or provisions for fume hoods and other protective equipment;

 - d. provisions for employee information, training, and medical monitoring and examination;

 - e. evaluation criteria the employer will use to reduce exposure;